-However, the (probably) greatest mathematician of these years, Carl Friedrich Gauss, was dismissive, writing:
+However, probably the greatest mathematician of these years, Carl Friedrich Gauss, was dismissive, writing:

 Nevertheless, the fascination continued to tantalize mathematicians through the ages until Andrew Wiles, a professor of mathematics at Princeton University, published his complete proof of the theorem in 1995.
 Until Wiles’s triumph, the problem had resisted all attempts to solve it for over 300 years.

-The great majority of mathematicians now believe Fermat was mistaken in his belief that he had discovered a proof… but there isn’t enough room on this page to say why!
+The great majority of mathematicians now believe Fermat was mistaken in his belief he had discovered a proof… but there isn’t enough room on this page to say why!
 (Actually, the mathematics required to solve the problem simply did not exist until the second half of the twentieth century.)

 Pierre de Fermat died aged 57 or 58, on January 12, 1665 in Castres, France.